I’m an urban guerrilla

 Hawkwind, ‘Urban Guerilla’ (1973)

 No, Paris – that’s where the action was.
-Manning the barricades, standing shoulder-to-shoulder with the students and the workers, calling for the overthrow of the state.
-Or, for the more anglophone agitator, Chicago – battling Mayor Daley’s cops outside the Democratic National Convention.
+Manning the barricades, where students and workers stood shoulder-to-shoulder, calling for the overthrow of the state.
+Or, for the more anglophone agitator, there was Chicago – battling Mayor Daley’s cops outside the Democratic National Convention.
 Sleepy London town, on the other hand, as Mick Jagger pointed out, didn’t really cut the mustard for a street fighting man.

 Still, it didn’t mean the same here as it did in the belly of the Amerikan beast, where your contemporaries and comrades were getting their call-up papers.
 Burning a draft card was the kind of dramatic defiance you could only dream of.
 When push comes to shove, solidarity is no substitute for sacrifice.

 Spare a thought, then, for the likes of Ken Livingstone, Jeremy Corbyn and John McDonnell.
 Born in the first half-decade or so of peace after the Second World War, these were young men spending the 1960s under the mostly benign Labour government of Harold Wilson.
 That’s the one that legalized homosexuality and abortion, ended capital punishment, and outlawed discrimination on grounds of sex, race and disability.
 It wasn’t really what you’d call a fascist police state.

 There is a recognized phenomenon of war-envy, whereby men who have never served in the armed forces feel that somehow they’re not real men – they haven’t been ‘tested in battle’.
 Read pretty much any Tony Parsons column at random to see this expressed on a personal level.
 Or, for the political manifestation of the same trait, cast an eye over the premiership of Tony Blair.